 The flagship store on Grand Avenue is the most famous of all Coava Coffee Roasters as it has an industrial vibe or what one might categorize as a modern coffee shop as it has a rustic vibe and a cozy atmosphere with exposed wood and if that wasn’t enough, natural light but for the record, every Coava shop has this décor giving everybody a chance to experience their specialty.

-The friendly baristas always are polite keeping a welcoming and respectful atmosphere.
+The friendly baristas are always polite and maintain a welcoming and respectful atmosphere.
 Their skilled hand makes it one of the best coffee shops in Portland making it a must-visit for not only locals but also tourists.

-If you’re of environmental concern and a coffee addict, Coava is a must-visit as they source sustainably and every delicious coffee cup is ethical to the environment.
-It is all about quality and it also hosts free coffee cuppings giving all caffeine addicts a chance to feed their addiction!
+If you’re of environmental concern and a coffee addict, Coava is a must-visit as it is sourced sustainably, and every delicious coffee cup is ethical to the environment.
+It is all about quality and hosts free coffee cuppings, giving all caffeine addicts a chance to feed their addiction!

-Every Coava store menu has two filter coffee options which are different and also 2 espresso options beside that it also is special when it comes to latte art.
-In the famous flagship on Grand Avenue store in SE, the filter coffees are made on Chemex and not batch brewed.
+Every Coava store menu has two filter coffee options, which are different, and also 2 espresso options.
+Besides that, it also is special when it comes to latte art.
+In the famous flagship Grand Avenue store in SE, the filter coffees are made on Chemex and are not batch-brewed.

 2. Good Coffee

-Standing up for their name- the only thing they can never go wrong about is serving a delicious cup of their own coffee or what their regulars call it- excellent.
+Standing up for their name- the only thing they can never go wrong about is serving a delicious cup of coffee or what their regulars call it- excellent.

-Another thing good about them besides coffee is that they partner with NGOs and local organizations for the better future of Portland.
+Besides coffee, another good thing about them is that they partner with NGOs and local organizations to promote a better future for Portland.
 They do this in a way where they make special coffee bags and tell about an organization’s story on a cup of coffee and donate 20% of that price to the organization!!

-I mean that’s a bargain, to have coffee AND support development and inclusive community for all the coffee lovers.
+That’s a bargain to have coffee AND support development and an inclusive community for all coffee lovers.

-Their space is big with comfortable seats and a natural atmosphere which gives homely feelings.
-One can visit this place if in a cozy mood as it has warm décor and a welcoming atmosphere with plants all around making the place feel dreamy as some people put it.
+Their space is big, with comfortable seats and a natural atmosphere that gives a homely feeling.
+One can visit this place if in a cozy mood as it has warm décor and a welcoming atmosphere with plants all around, making the place feel dreamy, as some people put it.

-One can either relax here or even work if they prefer as it is equal to working from ‘home’ except you have a ‘good’ coffee and are supporting the Portland development.
+One can relax here or even work if they prefer, as it is equal to working from ‘home’ except you have a ‘good’ coffee and support the Portland development.

 Even if one is not local and is simply visiting, you can also take a look and get yourself a souvenir of mugs made by hand by locals.

 All five locations of this café adhere to the promise of good coffee.
-The five are modern and ventilated where one can work or catch up with their friends or even read books as the place has dreamy vibes anyway and on top of that, one can either choose inside or outside to enjoy their menu order.
+The five are modern and ventilated, where one can work, catch up with friends, or read books.
+The place has dreamy vibes anyway, and on top of that, one can either choose inside or outside to enjoy their menu order.

 3. Proud Mary Cafe

-Both a restaurant and a roaster, Proud Mary is indeed one of the best coffee shops in Portland, Oregon.
-This Melbourne-based company is located in NorthEast Alberta only which makes it a must-visit for people living in Portland and around.
+Both a restaurant and a roaster, Proud Mary Cafe is indeed one of the best coffee shops in Portland, Oregon.
+This Melbourne-based company is only located in NorthEast Alberta, making it a must-visit for people living in Portland and around.

-Proud Mary is the best coffee in Portland and their coffee can be found all over the city for example Cathedral Coffee in North Portland.
+Proud Mary is the best coffee in Portland, and its coffee can be found all over the city, for example, at Cathedral Coffee in North Portland.

-The café has brought the Aussie style coffee shops by including the brunch and it has an outdoor seating full of greenery.
-Despite the high price, every cup you order includes an explanation of bean origin and information on the farmers that harvested them on a card making it worth the money.
+The café has brought the Aussie-style coffee shops by including brunch and has outdoor seating that is full of greenery.
+Despite the high price, every cup you order includes an explanation of bean origin and information on the farmers that harvested them on a card, making it worth the money.

-The long menu does look confusing as hell but if you feel adventurous, no need to worry cause there is nothing disappointing on it.
-Proud Mary is aware of the long menu and for your convenience, it is categorized into three, namely wild, mild/deluxe, and curious.
+The long menu does look confusing as hell, but if you feel adventurous, there is no need to worry cause nothing is disappointing about it.
+Proud Mary is aware of the long menu; for your convenience, it is categorized into wild, mild/deluxe, and curious.

-Besides brunch, this best coffee shop also has breakfast and pastries available so you can enjoy a little snack beside your little dose of caffeine.
+Besides brunch, this best coffee shop also has breakfast and pastries available, so you can enjoy a little snack besides your little dose of caffeine.
 Even though everything is delicious and worth trying here are a few things one can try if super-confused.

 4. Stumptown Coffee Roasters

-With multiple locations (four in toto) across Portland, Stumptown Roasters is the place no one wants to miss the opportunity of visiting.
-Starting in 1999 in Portland, it has raised the bar for good coffee to the level that no one other than Starbucks broke throughout the world.
-But till today it is considered the OG and the best coffee in Portland.
+With multiple locations (four in total) across Portland, Stumptown Roasters is where no one wants to miss the opportunity to visit.
+Starting in 1999 in Portland, it has raised the bar for good coffee to the level that no one other than Starbucks broke worldwide.
+But it is still considered the OG and the best coffee in Portland.

-The popularity of this roaster and its coffee can be easily noticed by the fact that one can get it from any local place in Portland and can be also found in other places around the USA like New York City.
-Cause of this people also says that Stumptown had led to a mini-revolution during the third wave of coffee shops.
+The popularity of this roaster and its coffee can be easily noticed by the fact that one can get it from any local place in Portland and can also be found in other places around the USA, like New York City.
+Cause of this, people also say that Stumptown had led to a mini-revolution during the third wave of coffee shops.

-One of Stumptown coffee roasters stores which is also a hotel- The Ace is fairly popular too!
+One of Stumptown’s coffee roaster stores, which is also a hotel- The Ace, is fairly popular too!
 And with its quality and popularity, it also has stores in cities like Seattle.

-Despite the development of a new coffee place on every corner of a street, Stumptown is still the god of all and is treated with the same devotion by the locals.
+Despite developing a new coffee place on every street corner, Stumptown is still the god of all and is treated with the same devotion by the locals.

 One can try a light and fruity single origin, a dark roast, any latte cause of their perfect latte art, cold brews, or any of the espresso drinks at the Stumptown coffee shop.

-You can also purchase their beans and get to make it according to your own taste in your comfort since it’s all about the quality which the gem-like Stumptown has mastered in.
+You can also purchase their beans and get to make them according to your taste and comfort since it’s all about the quality that the gem-like Stumptown has mastered.

 5. Water Avenue Coffee Company

 This roaster café started in 2009.
-Despite being new in the pool of coffee shops in Portland, Oregon it has made its reputation throughout Portland as one of the best places for coffee.
+Despite being new in the pool of coffee shops in Portland, Oregon, it has made its reputation throughout Portland as one of the best coffee places.

-The south–eastern café of Water Avenue Coffee in Portland is located near the Williamette River giving a totally different vibe to the customers.
-The place used to be an industrial area and so the café has similar theme décor.
-Another café of it in 2016 opened in the downtown location of Portland which shows its demand.
+The southeastern café of Water Avenue Coffee in Portland is located near the Willamette River giving a different vibe to the customers.
+The place used to be an industrial area, so the café has a similar theme décor.
+Another café opened in 2016 in Portland’s downtown location, showing its demand.

 This place is perfect for any event, from casual office meetings to friend reunions or reading that unfinished book.

-You can also get a subscription and get their personal seasonal brews too!
+You can also get a subscription and their seasonal brews!

 6. Heart Coffee Roasters

-They source their beans from all around the world like Brazil, Ethiopia, Guatemala, and Mexico.
+They source their beans from all around the world, such as Brazil, Ethiopia, Guatemala, and Mexico.
 Due to the high quality of these beans, heart coffee roasters have made a special spot at the heart of their customers.

-With several locations in Portland, Oregon they are said to be minimal and hygienic.
-The places are perfect for any activity from meetings to solitary activities.
-The cafes are majorly famous for the chic interior which is readily considered Instagram-worthy by the Gen-Z apart from their excellent coffee.
+With several locations in Portland, Oregon, they are said to be minimal and hygienic.
+The places are perfect for any activity, from meetings to solitary activities.
+The cafes are majorly famous for their chic interior, which Gen-Z readily considers Instagram-worthy, apart from their excellent coffee.

 Heart Coffee shop has also gained appreciation from popular critics like Conde Nast.
 Of all three locations, Eastside café is most popular for again an ‘Instagram’ worthy picture due to its centerpiece of a coffee roaster.